 Welcome to Computer Science.
 It is an exciting time for Computer Science, with the subject continuing to develop during its reiteration back into our National Curriculum.
-The Ripley Academy has recently appointed Mr C Hudson to lead this exciting new development as we look to encourage and aspire all our students to unlock their potential and strive for a career in the subject which will most definitely continue to shape their lives.
+As a department we continue to encourage and aspire all our students to unlock their potential and strive for a career in the subject which will most definitely continue to shape their lives.

 Key Stage 3